Confluent (CFLT)

 Built by the original creators of Apache Kafka, the popular open-source messaging system, Confluent (NASDAQ:CFLT) provides a data infrastructure platform that enables organizations to connect their applications, systems, and data layers around real-time data streams.

-- Annual revenue growth of 39% over the last five years was superb and indicates its market share is rising
+- Annual revenue growth of 37.6% over the past five years was outstanding, reflecting market share gains

-- A blemish is its track record of operating margin losses stem from its decision to pursue growth instead of profits
+- One pitfall is its track record of operating margin losses stem from its decision to pursue growth instead of profits

-Confluent is solid, but not perfect.
-If you like the stock, the price seems reasonable.
+Confluent shows some potential.
+If you like the company, the valuation seems fair.

 Why Is Now The Time To Buy Confluent?